Astroua/TurbuStat/docs/data_requirements.rst

 2. **Spectral scales** -- The spectral sampling and range should be considered for all methods that utilize the entire PPV cube (SCF, VCA, VCS, dendrograms, PCA, PDF).
 The issue with using different-sized spectral pixels affects the noise properties, and in some statistics, the measurement itself.

     For the former, the noise level can introduce a bias in the measured quantities.
 To mitigate this, data can be masked prior to running metrics.
-Otherwise, minimum cut-off values can be specified for metrics the utilize the actual intensity values of the data, such as dendrograms and the PDF.
+Otherwise, minimum cut-off values can be specified for metrics that utilize the actual intensity values of the data, such as dendrograms and the PDF.
 For statistics that are independent of intensity, like a power-law slope or correlation, the fitting range can be specified for each statistic to minimize bias from noise.
 This is the same effect described above for spatial scales.

     For the second case, the VCA index is *expected* to change with spectral resolution depending on the underlying properties of the turbulent fields (see the :ref:`VCA tutorial <vca_tutorial>`).